Patagonia Nano Air Light Hoody

 Nano Air Light Hoody Tech Talk

-The Nano Air Light, as the name implies, is a lighter variation of the popular Patagonia Nano – (read more about the Nano Air).
+The Nano Air Light, as the name implies, is a lighter variation of the popular Patagonia Nano Air – (read more about the Nano Air).
 The Nano Air Light is also more breathable – in fact, according to Patagonia, it’s three-quarters more breathable than other Nano products.
 Three-quarters more breathable is a stout claim – that’s 75% more airflow.
 You might ask if it still insulates.
 Well, the answer is yes, and according to the specs, it’s rated at 70% of the insulative value of the full Nano.
-Ok, that’s enough geek spec talk for the moment.
+It’s comparable to the Arc’teyx Proton Hybrid for breathability, and I’d say it’s a bit warmer.
+Let’s say 20%, mostly due to that it’s insulated throughout, while the Proton Hybrid only has insulation around the core.

 Best Use